AN ADVENTURE TO SOUTHERN INDIA

 The food was unbelievably tasty as well.
 The flavors were so varied, and in Kerala many of the curries were made with coconut milk, so they had a delicious creamy texture.
 There was something for everyone, with plenty of vegetarian and non-veg options.
 Since we were so close to the ocean most of the time, the fresh fish was incredible.
 We ate strictly Indian food for 2 weeks, and never got sick of the food – which is quite the statement!

-Southern India is truly one of the most incredible places that Keri and I have ever visited, and we will definitely be back to this special place, hopefully one day soon.
+Southern India is truly one of the most incredible places that Keri and I have ever visited, and we will definitely be back to this special place, hopefully, one day soon.
 Check out this Sample Kerala Itinerary HERE.

 Explore Other Posts